 Outside the regime, not exempt from it.

-Credicorp Limited lends only to UK limited companies and LLPs.
-This page explains why that lending sits outside the FCA's consumer-credit regime, what statutory framework actually governs it, and what that means for a borrower in practical terms.
+Creditcorp lends only to UK limited companies and LLPs.
+That is why its lending sits outside the FCA's consumer-credit rules.
+This page sets out which law actually applies, and what it means if your company borrows.

 Article 60B, in plain English